X3I/poketwo.com/guides/legendaries.md

 ## Stats

-Legendaries do not benefit from the Syncrhonize ability, alongside all other static encounter Pokémon, making popular Ability & Nature combinations much more valuable.
+Legendaries do not benefit from the Synchronize ability, alongside all other static encounter Pokémon, making popular Ability & Nature combinations much more valuable.